Hi, I'm Isabel

 I invested in therapy and coaching to figure out this new

-version of myself and the life I wanted to lead.
+and the life I wanted to lead.

 I am still me, but now I am also a mom

 Motherhood was (and still is) such a beautiful transformation.
-It created not only a new but a much more authentic version of myself.
+It created not only a new and much more authentic version of myself.
 It helped me to explore and prioritize what is really important to me, which feels much more aligned with who I am and how I want to lead my life.

 I can’t serve from an empty cup

-I had heard this expression before but never understood how true it was until I neglected ‘what fills my cup’.
+I had heard this expression before, but never understood how true it was until I neglected ‘what fills my cup’.
 Through motherhood, I learned how important it is to incorporate time for myself to stay healthy and happy.
 So I rewired myself that taking time to do what I love and care for myself is necessary to ensure I feel well and I can take care of my loved ones and be joyful and present with them.

 I need ‘the village’